taxjar/taxjar-api-docs/source/includes/_errors.md

 ## 403 Forbidden

-Make sure you have an active API token with TaxJar by [signing into your account](https://app.taxjar.com/sign_in) and reviewing [SmartCalcs API](https://app.taxjar.com/account#api-access).
+Make sure you have an active API token with TaxJar by [reviewing your account](https://app.taxjar.com/account).
 Your trial or subscription may have expired.
 If you're still not sure what's wrong, [contact us](http://www.taxjar.com/contact) and we'll investigate.

 ## 406 Not Acceptable